thedjinn/mnml/README.markdown

     var ast = mnml.parseFileSync("path/to/file.mnml");

 In some cases you don't want to deal with files but directly parse a string.
 This is also possible:

     var ast = mnml.parse("foo bar=baz");

+### Browser

+You can parse mnml strings inside the browser too.
+A browser-ready version of the mnml parser can be found in the `browser` directory of the Git repository.

+To use it, first make sure to load the script.
+You can choose between a normal and a minified version.

+    <script src="mnml.min.js"></script>

+Now you are ready to parse strings:

+    var ast = mnml.parse("foo bar=baz");